cs481-ekh/s22-ema/web-console/README.md

 ```

-> Edit Dockerfile and Transfer credentials
+> Edit manage.py file and Transfer credentials

-- Uncomment line 17 and comment line 20 of the Docker File
+- Uncomment line 33, 44, 53, 58 and 59 in manage.py
 - Copy and paste the 2 files needed for credentials:
 - Ema-ramen-firebase-adminsdk-7lvc1-97d920871f.json
 - google_email_creds.txt